Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

 \subsection{Two-step estimation procedure}

-We develop a two-step estimation procedure by building on existing methods that estimate the CATE with i.i.d. data \citep[e.g.,][]{kennedy2020towards,fan2022estimation,yang2023forster}.
-Specifically, we first construct a pseudo-outcome based on the estimated propensity score, and then regress contrasts of pseudo-outcomes on the moderators of interest.
-This two-step procedure maintains a simple CATE analysis regardless of the complexity of propensity score estimation.
+We develop a two-step estimation procedure by building on the existing methodology for the CATE with i.i.d. data \citep[e.g.,][]{kennedy2020towards,fan2022estimation,yang2023forster}.
+We first construct a pseudo-outcome based on the estimated propensity score, and then regress their contrasts on the moderators.
+Importantly, space is not discretized when constructing the pseudo-outcome in Eqn~\cref{eq: y_IPW}.
+Instead, discretization is introduced in the second stage, allowing us to estimate the CATE without imposing structural assumptions on the interference mechanism.
+This procedure maintains a simple CATE analysis regardless of the complexity of the propensity score estimation.

 We construct a pseudo-outcome by weighting the observed number of events in each pixel at each time period using the estimated propensity score and the density of the stochastic intervention.
-Specifically, the (IPW) pseudo-outcome in pixel $S_i$ at time $t$ is given by
+The (IPW) pseudo-outcome in pixel $S_i$ at time $t$ is given by